robiophantom/DATA-PACKET-TRACER/README.md

 Select router, user type, and domain to simulate.

-Path, latency, proxy status, and congestion are shown in a table.
+Path, latency, and congestion are shown in a table.

 Blue-highlighted edges for active paths (3 seconds).